panvalkar1994/REPL/Readme.md

 # REPL
-Simple REPL writing in C.
+Simple REPL writen in C.
+  * This REPL can be used to evaluate Polish Notations for following operators:<br>
+     +, -, /, *, %, min, max

 ## Project Commands
  * Create Executable with `make`
- * Clean Build with `make clean`
+ * Clear Build folder with `make clean`
+ * Run executable with `build/main` you can change executable name from __makefile__

 ## Special Thanks: